Time-reversal-symmetry breaking and unconventional pairing in the noncentrosymmetric superconductor La$_{7}$Rh$_{3}$: Results

 where $A_{i}$ is the initial asymmetry, $\sigma_i$ the Gaussian relaxation rate, $\gamma_{\mu}/2\pi$ = 135.5 MHz/T the muon gyromagnetic ratio, $\phi$ the common phase offset, and $B_i$ is the first moment for the $i$th component of the field distribution.
 We found that the asymmetry spectra of our sample can best be described by two oscillating functions ($N=2$), where the second component of the depolarization rate was fixed to zero ($\sigma_{2} = 0$) which accounts for the non-depolarizing muons that stop in the silver sample holder.
 Additional Gaussian terms were also tried, but no improvement in the fit quality was obtained.
 The field distribution in the mixed state of a superconductor is broadened by the presence of static fields arising from the nuclear moments.

-The temperature dependence of the muon-spin relaxation rate $\sigma$ has been determined for different applied magnetic fields and is displayed in \figref{Fig3:TF}(a).
+The temperature dependence of the muon-spin relaxation rate $\sigma = \sigma_{1} $ has been determined for different applied magnetic fields and is displayed in \figref{Fig2:hc2}(b).
 The background nuclear dipolar relaxation rate $\sigma_{\mathrm{N}}$ obtained from the spectra above $T_{c}$ was assumed to be temperature independent over the temperature range of study.
-It is shown by the dotted horizontal orange line in \figref{Fig3:TF}(a), with $\sigma_{\mathrm{N}}$ = 0.08786 $\pm$ 0.003 $\mu$s$^{-1}$, which is then subtracted quadratically from the total sample relaxation rate $\sigma$ to extract the superconducting contribution to the muon-spin relaxation rate $\sigma_{\mathrm{FLL}}=\sqrt{\sigma^{2} - \sigma_{\mathrm{N}}^{2}}$. \figref{Fig3:TF}(b) shows the field dependence of the depolarization rate $\sigma_{\text{FLL}}(H)$ evaluated using isothermal cuts of the $\sigma(T)$ data sets in \figref{Fig3:TF}(a).
+It is shown by the dotted horizontal orange line in \figref{Fig2:hc2}(b), with $\sigma_{\mathrm{N}}$ = 0.08786 $\pm$ 0.0032 $\mu$s$^{-1}$, which is then subtracted quadratically from the total sample relaxation rate $\sigma$ to extract the superconducting contribution to the muon-spin relaxation rate $\sigma_{\mathrm{FLL}}=\sqrt{\sigma^{2} - \sigma_{\mathrm{N}}^{2}}$.
+Figure \ref{Fig3:TF}(a) shows the field dependence of the depolarization rate $\sigma_{\text{FLL}}(H)$ evaluated using isothermal cuts of the $\sigma(T)$ data sets in \figref{Fig2:hc2}(b).
 In an isotropic type-II superconductor with a hexagonal Abrikosov vortex lattice the magnetic penetration depth $\lambda$ is related to $\sigma_{\mathrm{FLL}}$ by the equation \cite{EH}:

 where $h = H/H_{c2}$ is the reduced field.
-The temperature dependence of $\lambda^{-2}$ is displayed in \figref{Fig3:TF}(c), which was extracted by fitting \equref{eqn3:sigmaH} to the data presented in \figref{Fig3:TF}(b) taking into account the temperature dependence of the upper critical field $H_{c2}$.
+The temperature dependence of $\lambda^{-2}$ is displayed in \figref{Fig3:TF}(b), which was extracted by fitting \equref{eqn3:sigmaH} to the data presented in \figref{Fig3:TF}(b) taking into account the temperature dependence of the upper critical field $H_{c2}$.
 Note that $\lambda^{-2}(T)$ is nearly constant below $T_{c}$/3 $\approx$ 0.88 K. This suggests the absence of low-lying excitations and is indicative of a nodeless superconducting gap at the Fermi surface.
-This is verified by the temperature dependence of the London magnetic penetration depth $\lambda(T)$ within the local London approximation for a s-wave BCS superconductor in the clean limit using the following expression:
+This is verified by the temperature dependence of the London magnetic penetration depth $\lambda(T)$ within the local London approximation for an s-wave BCS superconductor in the clean limit using the following expression: